dex3r/EasySourceGenerators/README.md

 ## What it does

-You declare partial methods and provide generator methods marked with attributes such as:
+You declare partial methods, both static and non-static, and provide generator methods marked with attributes such as:
 - `[GeneratesMethod(...)]`
 - `[SwitchCase(...)]`
 - `[SwitchDefault]`

-The generator uses Roslyn Source Generators under the hood to generate the source in build time.
+The generator uses Roslyn Source Generators under the hood to generate the source at build time.

-The Generators package and binaries is not going to be added to your shipped code.
+The Generators package and its binaries will not be included in your shipped code.
 The generators package will be added as a compile-time only dependency:

 ```xml
   <PackageReference Include="EasySourceGenerators.Generators" Version="x.y.z"